 Is there any other use for catnip than toys and play?

 Indeed there is!
 You can use it as a training tool.
 Use catnip to encourage your cat to use its new scratching post, or his new fluffy bed.
-The From the field “Roly poly roll-on” catnip essential oil vial is an excellent training tool.
-With our precise applicator your can easily pin-point certain area where you want your cat’s attention.
+The From the Field Catnip Spray Rejuvenator is an excellent training tool.
+That way you can easily pin-point certain area where you want your cat’s attention.

 What shouldn’t I do with catnip?